Research-Focused and determined to find a cure

 As the largest nonproﬁt funder of psoriatic disease research in the world, NPF’s investment strategy focuses on drug development and other approaches to improve health outcomes for everyone with psoriatic disease.
-We have invested $15,087,544 so far.
+We have invested over $19 million so far.

 The road to better treatments begins with basic research that answers fundamental questions about disease mechanisms.
 At this early stage, scientists need critical support to test their promising ideas.
 NPF’s Discovery Grants advance basic science research

 Bridging the gap between the laboratory and daily life, translational researchers do the costly and time-consuming work of converting discoveries from basic research into treatments that can be tested in clinical trials.
 NPF supports translational research through our Translational Research Grants program.